periode/thesis/corpus/acm/notes/aesthetics_and_programming.md

 ---

-practice of 'super-programmers', whom visualize the program as 3d structures. the suggestion of the paper is that there is such a thing as **absolute beauty**.
+practice of *"super-programmers"*, whom visualize the program as 3d structures. the suggestion of the paper is that there is such a thing as **absolute beauty**.

 maybe there is a correlation between absolute and functional. that which is absolute (objective), is that which works (functions)